Cloud-Architekt/cloud-architekt.github.io/_drafts/2020-12-11-identity-security-monitoring.md

 ### IaaS/PaaS (Cloud and on-Premises) in "Azure Sentinel"

 Azure Sentinel is built and will be deployed on "top of" Log Analytics Workspaces.
-Collection of security and audit logs from Azure Resources or Servers (On-Premises or hosted by 3rd Party Cloud Providers) can be implemented, alongside of the previously described Azure Monitor (Logs) integration.
-Azure Sentinel offers some data connectors to easily integrate the following data sources:
+Collection of security and audit logs from "Azure Resources" or Servers (On-Premises or hosted by 3rd Party Cloud Providers) can be implemented, alongside of the previously described "Azure Monitor (Logs)" integration.
+Azure Sentinel offers some "data connectors" to easily integrate the following data sources:

-- [Data from Azure Activity Logs](https://docs.microsoft.com/en-us/azure/sentinel/connect-azure-activity): Selected subscriptions will stream their activity logs in the table "[AzureActivity](https://docs.microsoft.com/en-us/azure/azure-monitor/reference/tables/azureactivity)".
+- [Data from "Azure Activity Logs"](https://docs.microsoft.com/en-us/azure/sentinel/connect-azure-activity): Selected subscriptions will stream their activity logs in the table "[AzureActivity](https://docs.microsoft.com/en-us/azure/azure-monitor/reference/tables/azureactivity)".
     - Insights of all operations and events in the connected subscriptions will be visualized by the built-in "Azure Activity" workbook.
-This gives you an overview about detected failures, warnings and caller activities to the Azure Platform.
+This gives you an overview about detected failures, warnings and caller activities to the "Azure Platform".
-    - Eight different analytic rules are available for this data source including detection of anomalous privileged access such as "[Suspicious Resource Deployment or granting of permission](https://github.com/Azure/Azure-Sentinel/tree/master/Detections/AzureActivity)"
+    - Eight different analytic rules are available for this "data source" including detection of anomalous privileged access such as "[Suspicious Resource Deployment or granting of permission](https://github.com/Azure/Azure-Sentinel/tree/master/Detections/AzureActivity)"
     - Security-related "diagnostic logs" should be also forwarded to the workspace of Azure Sentinel.
 It allows you to use "Analytic rules" for detecting unfamiliar access activities e.g. [in Azure Key Vault (mass secret retrieval or sensitive operations)](https://github.com/Azure/Azure-Sentinel/tree/master/Detections/AzureDiagnostics).
     - Other Cloud Providers: [Amazon Web Services (AWS)](https://docs.microsoft.com/en-us/azure/sentinel/connect-aws) can be integrated to stream all "Management Events" to Azure Sentinel.
 - Data from [Syslog](https://docs.microsoft.com/en-us/azure/sentinel/connect-syslog) / [Security Event](https://docs.microsoft.com/en-us/azure/sentinel/connect-windows-security-events) Logs: This allows you to collect all security events from Windows and Linux machines by the Log Analytics Agent.
-Scope configuration of streamed events can be configured as previously described (All Events, Common and Minimal) in this blog post.
+Scope configuration of streamed events (All Events, Common and Minimal) can be configured as previously described in this blog post.
 This settings also defines the amount and scope of raw logs that will be stored in the tables "[SecurityEvent](https://docs.microsoft.com/en-us/azure/azure-monitor/reference/tables/securityevent)" and "[Syslog](https://docs.microsoft.com/en-us/azure/azure-monitor/reference/tables/syslog)".
     - Azure Sentinel includes "analytic rules" to detect [failed logon attempts or "Brute Force" attacks](https://github.com/Azure/Azure-Sentinel/tree/master/Detections/Syslog) to your Linux servers.
 But also many [detections for user management or (RDP) sign-in anomaly](https://github.com/Azure/Azure-Sentinel/tree/master/Detections/SecurityEvent) on Windows Servers are available.
-In total over 31 detection templates based on "(Windows) Security Events" and over 11 rules for "Syslog" can be enabled to use this data source.
+In total over 31 detection templates based on "(Windows) Security Events" and over 11 rules for "Syslog" can be enabled to use this "data source".
     - Azure Sentinel provides two [ML-based behavior analytics to detect anomalous logins via SSH and RDP](https://techcommunity.microsoft.com/t5/azure-sentinel/what-s-new-azure-sentinel-machine-learning-behavior-analytics/ba-p/1521988).
     - Many workbooks are available to visualize the raw logs from servers in your environment including "[Event Analyzer](https://github.com/Azure/Azure-Sentinel/blob/master/Workbooks/EventAnalyzer.json)"(for audit object, file system or registry of Windows) or "[Linux Machines](https://github.com/Azure/Azure-Sentinel/blob/master/Workbooks/LinuxMachines.json)" (for insights of Linux events and errors).